Climate Advocates Discuss the IPCC 6th Assessment Report’s Impact on NZ

 “As mean sea-level rise is projected to continue for at least several more centuries, there is very high confidence that this will lead to large increases in the frequency of extreme sea-level events in Australia and New Zealand” (page 3518).

-The News Hub article says that scientists fear that if we don’t drastically reduce emissions in the next 20 years, we will cross the dangerous threshold of 1.5°C of warming.
+The News Hub article says scientists fear that if we don’t drastically reduce emissions in the next 20 years, we will cross the dangerous threshold of 1.5°C of warming.

-Clicks the links below to read the IPCC report:
+Click the links below to read the IPCC report:

 A 2-page regional fact sheet that summarises climate observations and projections in the Australasia region.